levoxtrip/PKB/docs/topics/theSage.md

 ## Finance
 What is your motivation to save money?

+## Journaling

+### Daily
+3 THINGS TO TRACK
+1. One meaningful thing you need to get done today
+2. One thing you learned today to be better tomorrow
+3. One thing you are grateful today

 ### Mindset
 Image how rich saving money is gonna make you

 ## Focus
 90% of success is not getting distracted.

+## Learning
+We don't learn from experience - we learn from reflection/active recall of learning

 ## Less
 Life with minimal amount of things is the better one.